 Psalm 27 – The Seeking, Waiting Life Rewarded

-This Psalm is simply titled, A Psalm of David.
-As with many of David’s Psalms, it is impossible to confidently state which period of his life it comes from.
-It speaks of trouble from enemies and adversaries and false witnesses and violent men, but this was true of many periods of King David’s life.
+This psalm is simply titled A Psalm of David.
+As with many of David’s psalms, it is impossible to confidently state which period of his life it comes from.
+It speaks of trouble from enemies, adversaries, false witnesses, and violent men, but this was true of many periods of King David’s life.
 There is such a marked change between the first half and the second half of this psalm that many suggest that it was two different psalms stitched together.
-Maclaren said this idea “has much in its favour”; but it neglects how the experience of the man or woman of God can change so much even within a day or a song.
+Alexander Maclaren said this idea “has much in its favour”; but it neglects how the experience of the man or woman of God can change so much even within a day or a song.

 A. David’s confidence in and desire for God.

 The LORD is my light and my salvation;

 The LORD is the strength of my life;

 Of whom shall I be afraid?

 To eat up my flesh,